Logmanager documentation

 Logmanager allows you to also create a self-signed certificate.
 This certificate should not be considered trusted because it is signed by itself without a certification authority.

-Enter following data into the prepared form:
+Enter the following data into the prepared form:

 • Name: name of the request.